-Supply chain management requires those in the field to be comfortable working with and around technology.
-You may need to implement new technology into an organisation’s current operations.
-Because advancements often work to reduce costs and streamline supply chains, it will be up to you to select systems that are capable of improving your organization’s operations.
+Supply chain management requires those in the field to be comfortable working with and around modern tools.
+You may need to implement new techniques and models into an organisation’s current operations.
+Because advancements often work to reduce costs and streamline supply chains, it will be up to you to select systems that are capable of improving your organisation’s operations.
 You must also choose one that integrates well with the company’s existing practices and policies.
-BiMS PGDSCM aims to teach you how to choose the best technology for a company.
+BiMS PGDSCM aims to teach you how to choose the best supply chain techniques for a company.

-A supply chain management degree comes with plenty of employment opportunities.
-With it, you’ll have the educational background to work as a business process engineer, scheduling manager or as an analyst.
+A supply chain management diploma comes with plenty of employment opportunities.
+With BiMS PGDSCM, you’ll have the educational background to work as a procurement manager, logistics manager or as a supply chain analyst.

 semester & modules

 Module 01 Logistics, the supply chain and competitive strgategy

 Supply Chain management as a wider concept than logistics

 The impact of out-of-stock